 August 31, 2019: Two-hour course held at Jung Center Houston Speakers included:Julia Barbosa Landois, Melissa Noble, Jeanette Joy Harris, and Julia Claire Wallace.
 Jung Center Houston.Read more "“What is performance art?”
 Program at Jung Center Houston"

-On April 30th at 7:00 pm, I presented on the topic, “Are we all performance artists?” at Philosophically Drinking, a monthly public philosophy program at Rudyard’s Pub.
-Looking at the recurrence of the term “performance art,” the history of the discipline, and its current social and political implications, I led a conversation where we asked how performance […]Read more "Are we all performance artists?
+April 30, 2019: “Are we all performance artists?” was presented at Philosophically Drinking, a monthly public philosophy program at Rudyard’s Pub.
+Looking at the recurrence of the term “performance art,” the history of the discipline, and its current social and political implications, I led a conversation where we asked how performance art reflects our ever increasing […]Read more "Are we all performance artists?
 Discussion at Philosophically Drinking, a public philosophy project"

 In a rare case of agreement, politicians and artists alike are casting doubts on the viability of the International Criminal Court.
 Artist Milo Rau and current debates on the ICC are highlighted in my article for Political Animal Magazine.Read more "Artists and Politicians Respond to International Criminal Court, article in Political Animal Magazine"

 Works by Guatemalan artist Regina Jose Galindo in LA in 2017 provide an alternate perspective on the experiences that Central Americans face when considering immigrating to the US.
 See my full article in Political Animal Magazine.
 From the series: Art of Politics, Politics of ArtRead more "Guatemalan artist Regina Jose Galindo provides another perspective on Central American immigration discussion"